Libensemble/spack_libe/theta/theta-build-libe.md

 ### Overview

-A working method is to fetch packages on the front-end nodes.
-The to install any packages possible on the front-end, while installing other packages as necessary on the back-end.
+A working method is to fetch packages on the front-end nodes and then to install any packages possible on the front-end, while installing other packages as necessary on the back-end.

-Note: I have cobbled together a working build like this, but not yet repeated from scratch.
+:Note: I have cobbled together a working build like this, but not yet repeated from scratch.

-Python, NumPy and setuptools were all built from an existing module (see packages.py).
+Python, NumPy and Setuptools were all built from an existing module (see packages.py).
 This prevents an issue where petsc4py cannot find numpy (dual numpy builds).

 ### Fetching packages